 ART.
 VIII: Method of Voting

-The business of this club shall be transacted by viva voce vote except contested elections of officers and directors, or other elections as deemed appropriate by the board, which shall be by ballot.
+The business of this club shall be transacted by viva voice vote except contested elections of officers and directors, or other elections as deemed appropriate by the board, which shall be by ballot.
 In the case of electronic meetings, or electronic attendance at all meetings as established herein, where voting by ballot is required or deemed appropriate, the provision for anonymous voting must be arranged.

 REASON: Roberts Rules of Order requires the ability of the electronic meeting platform to include the ability for participants to vote anonymously.
 ZOOM provides that option.